na-na-hi/renget/archive/sfbf5.md

 >\>Teen [Dalamadur] has been acting out and refuses to meet your gaze as you speak
 >\>Takes half an hour just for you to climb up to their eyeball so you can look them in the eye

-\>you thank whoever is listening that all those years of climbing vines and cliffs has finally paid off
+%darkgreen%\>you thank whoever is listening that all those years of climbing vines and cliffs has finally paid off
 \>you park yourself on top of their head and try not to lose your balance as you peer down beyond the cloud cover
 \>its incredibly precarious up this high because if they were to throw you off it would spell certain doom
 \>but through sheer luck and being an actually decent parent you've somehow retained your authority